-I’d been a passionate hobby chef for over 10 years, and, I’d always been excited to try new foods and learn about where they come from.
-So deep down I had a feeling that this was a true calling for me.
-Taking the lead from my heart, I jumped in and ran with the opportunity.
+I’d been a passionate hobby cook for over 10 years, and, I’d always been excited to try new foods, learn about where they come from, and then get in the kitchen experimenting.
+Deep down I knew that this was a true calling for me.
+So taking the lead from my heart, I jumped in and ran with the opportunity.